Electric Loco Shed, Ludhiana: Operation

 Being one of the three electric engine sheds in Northern Railway, various major and minor maintenance schedules of electric locomotives are carried out here.
-It has the sanctioned capacity of 175 engine units.
+It has a sanctioned capacity of 175 engine units.
 Beyond the operating capacity, this shed houses a total of 198 engine units, including 55 WAG-7 and 143 WAG-9.
-LDH used to hold WAP-4 & WAG-5 locomotives, which are now all transferred to other sheds.
-Like all locomotive sheds, LDH does regular maintenance, overhaul and repair including painting and washing of locomotives.
+LDH used to hold WAP-4 and WAG-5 locomotives, which have all now been transferred to other sheds.
+Like all locomotive sheds, LDH does regular maintenance, overhaul and repair, including painting and washing of locomotives.

 In 2020, the depot built a battery-operated shunter using components scavenged from decommissioned locomotives.
-The shunter can be powered either directly from overhead wires, or from battery power for limited time periods.
+The shunter can be powered either directly from overhead wires, or from battery power for a limited time.
 It operates in place of a diesel shunter.